-Agency Role Name Department/Agency CDBG Administrator MIAMI GARDENS Department of Community Development
+Agency Role Name Department/Agency CDBG Administrator MIAMI GARDENS Community Development Department

-Table 1 - Responsible Agencies
+Table 1 - Responsible AgenciesNarrative (optional)

 The City of Miami Gardens Community Development Department is the responsible entity for carrying out the day-to-day administration of the housing and community development programs.
 The staff works with City Departments, local nonprofit and for-profit organizations, and contractors to carry out the goals of the Action Plan.